Exide Industries to foray into Li-ion cell manufacturing

 -

-Exide Industries, at its board meeting held today, has decided to set up a multi-gigawatt lithium-ion cell manufacturing plant.
+Exide Industries said that the company has decided to set up a multi-gigawatt lithium-ion cell manufacturing plant.

 It also plans to apply for and participate in the Production-Linked Incentive Scheme for National Programme on Advanced Chemistry Cell (ACC) battery Storage, issued by the Ministry of Heavy Industries.